Let’s Face It, Stigma is Real

 Q1: What is a poly-affirming therapist?

 A poly-affirming therapist is a mental health professional who recognizes polyamory and other ENM relationship styles as valid.
-They provide support without judgment, pathologizing, or trying to steer clients toward monogamy unless the client chooses that path themselves.
+They provide support without judgment, pathologizing, or steering clients toward monogamy unless the client chooses that path themselves.

 Q2: Why is poly-affirming therapy necessary?